Speckled piculet

 The speckled piculet (Picumnus innominatus) is a species of bird in the family Picidae.
-It is found in Indian, China and Southeast Asia.
+It is found in India, China and Southeast Asia.

 Taxonomy

 The speckled piculet was formally described in 1836 by the English zoologist Edward Burton under the current binomial name Picumnus innominatus from a specimen collected in the "Himalayas".
 The locality is taken to be the state of Sikkim in northeast India.
 The specific epithet innominatus is Latin meaning "unnamed".